wkrzywiec/wkrzywiec.github.io/content/posts/049_java-series-flatmap/index.md

 ## Summary

 Introducing streams into Java made Data processing easier.
 It brings us a lot of handy operations. `flatMap()` is one of them which gives us the possibility to merge multiple streams into one or flatten nested streams into one.
 It's a very common pattern and is used many times in real projects.

+Code and tests from this post can be found in my repository: [wkrzywiec/java-series | Github](https://github.com/wkrzywiec/java-series)

 ## References